porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 ## Introduction

 In this tutorial, we go through an example of how to implement the daily spending limit feature with Account Abstraction wallet on zkSync.
-We will build `SpendLimit` contract inherited from a multi-sig wallet contract and prevents the wallet from spending ETH more than the limit amount preliminarily set by the account.
+We will build `SpendLimit` contract inherited from an account contract and prevents it from spending ETH more than the limit amount preliminarily set by the account.

 ## Prerequisite

-The project in this tutorial is implemented with Account Abstraction wallet that you can learn about how to build on [the existing tutorial](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html#prerequisite).
-Hence, it is encouraged to finish that tutorial first, and read [the basics of Account Abstraction](https://v2-docs.zksync.io/dev/developer-guides/aa.html) on zkSync.
+The project in this tutorial is implemented based on zkSync's Account Abstraction which you can learn on [the existing tutorial](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html).
+Hence, it is encouraged to finish that tutorial first and read [the basics of Account Abstraction](https://v2-docs.zksync.io/dev/developer-guides/aa.html) on zkSync.

 ## Installing dependencies